hashicorp/nomad/website/source/docs/agent/configuration/telemetry.html.md

 - `disable_hostname` `(bool: false)` - Specifies if gauge values should be prefixed with the local hostname.

+- `collection_interval` `(duration: 1s)` - Specifies the time interval at which
+  the Nomad agent collects telemetry data.

 - `use_node_name` `(bool: false)` - Specifies if gauge values should be prefixed with the name of the node, instead of the hostname.
 If set it will override [disable_hostname](#disable_hostname) value.